dapr/docs/best-practices/troubleshooting/common_issues.md

 ### I'm getting 404 Not Found responses when calling Dapr

 This means you're trying to call an Dapr API endpoint that either doesn't exist or the URL is malformed.
-Look at the Dapr API spec [here](https://github.com/dapr/spec) and make sure you're calling the right endpoint.
+Look at the Dapr API reference [here](../../reference/api/README.md) and make sure you're calling the right endpoint.

 ### I don't see any incoming events or calls from other services